Misha Defonseca

+Misha Defonseca (born Monique de Wael) is a Belgian-born impostor and the author of a fraudulent 1997 Holocaust memoir titled Misha: A Mémoire of the Holocaust Years, initially presented as true.

+Background

-Misha Defonseca (born Monique de Wael) is a Belgian-born impostor and the author of a fraudulent Holocaust memoir titled Misha: A Mémoire of the Holocaust Years, first published in 1997 and at that time professed to be a true memoir.
-It became an instant success in Europe and was translated into 18 languages.
-The French version of the book was a derivative work based on the original with the title Survivre avec les loups (Surviving with Wolves) that was published in 1997 by the Éditions Robert Laffont; this second version was adapted into the French film of the same name.
+Misha became an instant success in Europe and was translated into 18 languages.
+The French version of the book was based on the earlier Survivre avec les loups (Surviving with Wolves), which was published in 1997 by the Éditions Robert Laffont.
+The second version was adapted into the French film of the same name in 2007.

-On 29 February 2008, the author as well as her lawyers admitted that the bestselling book was fraudulent, despite its having been presented as autobiographical.
+On 29 February 2008, the author and her lawyers admitted that the bestselling book was not an autobiographical work but a fraud.

 In 2014 a US court ordered Defonseca to repay her US publisher Mt.
 Ivy Press $22 million that she had been awarded in an earlier legal suit against the publisher.

 Biography

 Defonseca was born Monique de Wael, the daughter of Catholic parents who were arrested, deported, and murdered by the Nazis for being resistance members.
 After her parents' arrest, Monique was sent to live with her grandparents, then her uncle.
 In the local community, she was known as the "daughter of the traitor," as her father, Robert de Wael, was accused of disclosing the names of resistance members to the Nazis during his imprisonment.
 After being liberated, her father's name was erased from the stone plaque in honour of the local Nazi-victim employees on the walls of the Schaerbeek municipality.

 Defonseca and her husband, Maurice, moved to the United States from Paris in 1988 and bought a house in Millis, Massachusetts.
 He was unemployed by the mid-1990s.
-Defonseca began to fantasize a vivid story about her childhood, including having wandered across Europe at the age of six after her parents were deported in 1941, being sheltered by friendly packs of wolves, killing a German soldier in self-defence, sneaking into and out of the Warsaw Ghetto, and finding her way home at the end of the war.
+Defonseca began to imagine a vivid story about her childhood, including having wandered across Europe at the age of six after her parents were deported in 1941, being sheltered by friendly packs of wolves, killing a German soldier in self-defense, sneaking into and out of the Warsaw Ghetto, and finding her way home at the end of the war.
 Jane Daniel, a local book publisher, convinced Defonseca to write a memoir about her alleged past after she heard the writer tell the story in a Massachusetts synagogue.
 Daniel published Misha: A Memoire of the Holocaust Years in 1997 through her "one woman operation", Mt.
 Ivy Press.

-Prior to the uncovering of the hoax, the book had spawned a multimillion-dollar legal battle between Defonseca and the book's ghostwriter, Vera Lee, against Jane Daniel and her publishing company, Mt.
+Prior to the uncovering of the hoax, the book had led to a multimillion-dollar legal battle between Defonseca and the book's ghostwriter, Vera Lee, against Jane Daniel and her publishing company, Mt.
 Ivy Press.
 Daniel and Defonseca fell out over profits received from the best-selling book, which led to a lawsuit.
 In 2005, a Boston court ordered Daniel to pay Defonseca and Lee $22.5 million.
 Defonseca's lawyers said Daniel had not paid the court-ordered sum.
 Following her admission, a court in 2014 ordered Defonseca to repay the full amount.